Sophia Kianni: Roles, protests, and initiatives

-In November 2019, Kianni skipped school to join a group of protesters organized by Extinction Rebellion who intended to stage a week-long hunger strike and sit-in at the Washington, D.C., office of Speaker of the House Nancy Pelosi, demanding that she speak with them for an hour on camera about climate change.
+In November 2019, Kianni skipped school to join a group of protesters who intended to stage a week-long hunger strike and sit-in at the Washington, D.C., office of Speaker of the House Nancy Pelosi, demanding that she speak with them for an hour on camera about climate change.
 Locally, there were roughly a dozen participants; at 17 years old, Kianni was the youngest, and one of two women.
-Kianni was not a member of XR, and only participated in the first day of the sit-in, but gave a prepared speech and interviews to the press, and continued the hunger strike remotely.
 Kianni wrote about her participation in the protest for Teen Vogue.